lucky1945/NewConceptEnglish/新概念第二册-句型分析/新概念第二册-18-课文-18、42、66、90/Lesson 66 Sweet as honey.md

     - on Wallis Island [place adverbial]
     - a remote place in the South Pacific, a long way west of Samoa [appositive]

-The plane/pleɪn/ wasn't too badly damaged, but over the years, the crash was forgotten and the wreck/rek/ remained undisturbed/ˌʌndɪˈstɜːbd//not moved or touched by anyone or anything/.
+The plane/pleɪn/ wasn't too badly damaged, but over the years, the crash was forgotten and the wreck/rek/ remained undisturbed
 - compound sentence:
     - The plane wasn't too badly damaged 飞机损坏得不太严重
         - the plane [subject]